 Some companies are treating GDPR and the California Consumer Privacy Act (CCPA) as a finish line, when actually they’re just the beginning.
 Legislatures around the world, including the United States Congress, have passed or are in the process of passing new or expanded data privacy laws, as are several U.S. states and even municipalities such as San Francisco.

 In addition to the legislative angle, both consumers and businesses are increasingly concerned about the data practices of companies they do business with.
-In a recent survey of 10,000 consumers, 75 percent of respondents said they will not buy from a company if they don’t trust them to protect personal information — no matter how great the company’s products are.

 “We bought this tool that promises to make us compliant, so we’re good.”